 INSTALLATION VIDEOS: CATHERINE HENEGAN

-SANCTUARY is an immersive performance-installation examining the surreal terrain of the EU in crisis, as xenophobia and populism, surveilance and border controls, surge, and millions of refugees are trapped in limbo.
+SANCTUARY is an immersive performance-installation examining the surreal terrain of the EU in crisis, as xenophobia and populism, surveillance and border controls, surge, and millions of people are trapped in limbo in corners of the Civilized World on their paths to find a new place to call home.